What Is A Net Charge

 Introduction: The Basics of Charge

 Before diving into net charge, let's establish a foundation.
-All matter is composed of atoms, which contain positively charged protons in the nucleus and negatively charged electrons orbiting the nucleus.
+Practically speaking, all matter is composed of atoms, which contain positively charged protons in the nucleus and negatively charged electrons orbiting the nucleus.
 Neutrons, also found in the nucleus, carry no charge (neutral).
 The charge of a particle is a fundamental property, representing its ability to interact with electromagnetic fields.
 A positive charge is attracted to a negative charge, and vice versa, while like charges repel each other.
 This electrostatic interaction is governed by Coulomb's Law.

 Defining Net Charge: The Sum of Charges